 This year, the Composition Competition ran alongside True Concord’s first-ever Poetry Competition, held in partnership with the UA Poetry Center.
-The winning artists are: composer Nicholas Ryan Kelly, who will set the winning poem by Janet Ruth to music.
-Meet the winning artists:
+The winning artists are: composer Nicholas Ryan Kelly, who will set the winning poem, A World that Shimmers by Janet Ruth, to music.

 Nicholas Ryan Kelly, composer

 Commended by the Vancouver Sun for his “sophisticated work of such immediate, glittery appeal” and called “a rising star in the constellation of Canadian composers” by Oregon Arts Watch, Nicholas Ryan Kelly writes choral, wind ensemble, and chamber music infused with a sense of cinematic drama.

 His choral compositions have been performed and released on CD by many of Canada’s top choirs, including Chor Leoni, Da Capo Chamber Choir, Elektra Women’s Choir, Pro Coro Canada, Vancouver Chamber Choir, and the National Youth Choir of Canada.
 International performances include the Singapore Youth Choir, the Capital Hearings (Washington, DC), the West Point Band of the US Army, and many others.
 Since 2015, he has received over 20 national and international composition prizes, including the Howard Cable Prize from the Canadian Band Association and the Edwin Fissinger Choral Composition Prize.